ilyabo/geohex.js/README.md

 ### zone.getHexCoords()

-Returns the coords of the hexagon vertices by lat/lon of a point
+Returns the coords of the hexagon vertices:

-        var coords = zone.getHexCoords();
+    var coords = geohex.getZoneByCode('XM42').getHexCoords()